Healthdirect Free Australian health advice you can count on.

 Key facts

-• Schizophrenia is a mental illness that causes someone to have an altered experience of reality.
+• Schizophrenia is a mental illness that affects how you think, feel, behave and understand reality.

 • People with schizophrenia may experience delusions and hallucinations.

-• The main form of treatment for schizophrenia is antipsychotic medicines.
+• The main treatment for schizophrenia is antipsychotic medicine.

-• With treatment, most people with schizophrenia can live productive and meaningful lives.
+• With treatment, many people with schizophrenia can live meaningful lives.

 What is schizophrenia?